 We’ll discuss with you any deadlines you may have for your book, and provide a schedule for your consideration.
 Typical turnaround times for different elements of the process are:

-- Editing: three to four weeks
+- Editing: four to five weeks

 - Proofreading: one to two weeks

-- Printing: two weeks
+- Printing: three weeks

 - Ebook and print on demand formatting and upload: four weeks (completed alongside printing – this is formatting your book for Amazon, Book Depository, iBooks and other sites)